batmulesoft/integration/README.md

 # integration
-This is a repository for hosting the BAT mulesoft integration code
+This is a repository for hosting the BAT mulesoft integration code.

+Code for implementing integration scenarios through Mulesoft for Consumers, Orders and Leads